darkgrue/Ubiquiti-DNSCrypt-Proxy-2-Configuration-Scripts/README.md

 After the files are placed in the `/config` filesystem on the USG, the JSON configuration file needs to be put on the CloudKey.
 Although, like on the Edgerouter, the `/config` filesystem is protected against reboots and firware updates, the USG configuration made directly on the USG won't persist when reprovisioned by the CloudKey.
 So we need to use the [USG Advanced Configuration](https://help.ubnt.com/hc/en-us/articles/215458888-UniFi-USG-Advanced-Configuration) feature to make the configuration changes we would have made on the Edgerouter command-line.

 Pay attention to the sites directory name, but if you're using the default site, the path below should be correct.
 Also note the configuration below adds in the configuration stanza for the UPNP service to allow mutiple XBoxes to connect to XBox Live without fighting over Port 3074, as they're prone to.
-It's not at all necessary for DNSCRYPT to work, but it's handy to have if you have an XBox.
+It's not at all necessary for DNSCRYPT to work and can be left out, but it's handy to have if you have an XBox.

 **/srv/unifi/data/sites/default/config.gateway.json**